uhuohuy/LLM-geocoding/README.md

     --lora_weights "$LORA_WEIGHTS" \
 ```

-For Falcon, please use the  [lit-gpt](https://github.com/drisspg/lit-gpt) project to execute the following code.
-Please put the _falcon_prediction.py_ under the _generation_ folder of the lit-gpt project.
+For Falcon, please use the [lit-gpt](https://github.com/drisspg/lit-gpt) to execute the following code.
+Ensure that the _falcon_prediction.py_ file is placed in the _generation_ folder of the lit-gpt project.

 ```shell
 python generate/lora_location.py \